Copyright . All rights reserved.

 The Spinal Tap Trail is a new all downhill gradual 18-mile single-track downhill trail.
 The 60km completes the "Whole Epidural", catching the Upper, Middle, and Lower sections of Spinal Tap.
 Of course, that comes after first summiting White Pine Peak at over 10,000 feet!

-After years of engineering, permitting (2017-2019), and then several furious years of construction (2020-2023), utilizing countless paid and volunteer people hours, the Spinal Tap trail was completed September 2022.
+After years of engineering, permitting (2017-2019), and then four furious years of construction (2019-2022), utilizing countless paid and volunteer people hours, the Spinal Tap trail was completed September 2022.

 Runners will cover a total of 37.6 miles (60.5km), with an elevation gain of 6980 feet (2128 Meters).
 This challenging course must be completed by 7pm, so within in 15 hours.